 Every patient receives a personalized care plan that is based on their goals, needs and desires.
 Our hospice clinicians will ask what really matters to the patient and family, and those items will be included in their individual plan of care.
 Care plans may include medical care, pain and symptom management, and emotional and spiritual support.
 We also support families and caregivers, so they can give their loved one the best quality of life possible.

 Our hospice program offers coordinated services to terminally ill patients and their families in their chosen environment.
 This may be in your home or a nursing home.
-Physical, psychological, social, and spiritual care are available from a medically directed interdisciplinary team consisting of physicians, nurses, therapists, home health aides, social workers, pastors, volunteers, music therapist, massage therapist, or chaplain.
+Physical, psychological, social, and spiritual care is available from a medically directed interdisciplinary team consisting of physicians, nurses, therapists, home health aides, social workers, pastors, volunteers, music therapist, massage therapist, or chaplain.

 Home Health Aide Service

 The home health aide works under the supervision of the registered nurse to provide assistance with personal care needs.
 Sioux Center Health Hospice coordinates with family or long term care provider on the aide’s care plan to determine the best time of day for a visit.